arthur-aps/task-manager-api/README.md

 then run

-    npm build && npm run start
+    npm run build && npm run start

-to start the server.
+to build the optimized files and start the server.
 To start in developer mode:

     npm run start:dev